-Tuesday, November 8, 2022 9:00 a.m. - 4:30 p.m.
-Stakeholders and Contexts
+Wednesday, March 1, 2023 9:00 a.m. - 4:30 p.m.
+Stakeholders, Contexts and Ethics

-This session will begin with a direct negotiation exercise, with stakeholders and contexts in mind, and in particular:
+This session will concentrate on skills with stakeholders and contexts in mind, and in particular:

-- Communication skills with those across the table - Creativity skills, at the table and in caucus - Assessment skills, which include when and how to react to an emerging agreement
+- Communication skills, both with your client and those across the table - Creativity skills, at the table and in caucus - Assessment skills, which include when and how to react to an emerging agreement - Drafting skills, including Minutes of Settlement